 Dentures will still be removable but snap in place very securely on the implants placed.
 The other option is that the dentures will be screwed on to the dental implants permanently.

-All about Dental Implants at Paxton Dental Care - Dr. Scott Siemen
+All about Dental Implants at Paxton Dental Care - Explained by Scott Siemen, DMD

 What is a dental implant?